 Your CTA can subtly mention what you’d like to happen.
 For example, you can say something like, “When storms cause roof damage to your home, let our roofing company make the repairs for you.
 We offer a 10 percent discount to all teachers because we believe in the value of education.”
 In conjunction with this, you use the “Get Offer” button which links to your business’s webpage explaining your available discounts.

 If this all sounds complex and you don’t have time in the day to accomplish all of this, call Bake More Pies.
 We’re digital marketing experts and we can set up your GMB listing for you, help with ongoing monitoring, plus write all of your content.
 We’ll post it, too.
 Let us create a local listing strategy that works and help you nab one of the three Google Maps spots available in each local search.
-Contact us today!
+Contact us, Tampa marketing agency, today!